taijeronv/taijeronv_info/content/post/ngwargame/index.md

 (TDGs).
 It is intended to enhance them and add an "execution" component to go along with the planning piece.
 Not only does the student get to plan, but they also get to execute.

+## If you're interested in developing a useful game for the PME market please [contact me](mailto:vincent.taijeron@gmail.com).